-As you can see from the chart, we are well above our target with the inclusion of the line-of-credit in the base case.
+As you can see from the chart, we are well above our target with the inclusion of the line-of-credit in the base case through the next several years.
 These values change as we look at different scenarios on the following pages.